Squls/WeatherTweeter/README.md

-# P1M
+# Weather Tweeter
-Twitter bot that tweets a position of Pi every hour.
+Twitter bot that tweets the weather from a random locale every half hour.
 Viewable at [https://twitter.com/WeatherRepeater](https://twitter.com/WeatherRepeater)

 ## PHP
 You will need the Twitteroauth library for the Twitter API to run this.
 Available from [https://github.com/abraham/twitteroauth](https://github.com/abraham/twitteroauth)